dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 Codecov.io needed missing attributes to be part of the JaCoCo XML file.
 Those attributes that were missing were ignored by Azure Pipelines.

+The DSC Community GitHub organization has already added the Codecov GitHub App on all existing repositories in the organization.
+Also any new repository will have the Codecov GitHub App added automatically.

 To upload code coverage to Codecov.io we need to change the `build.yaml`, add a `codecov.yml`, and change the stage `Test` in the file `azure-pipelines.yml` by modifying the existing unit test job and adding a new job that uploads